University-Pro/University-Pro.github.io/README.md

 I am passionate about building efficient, high-performance models that can be translated into real-world applications.

 I am actively seeking a PhD position in Japan and am flexible to begin as a research student to facilitate a smooth transition into a new academic and cultural environment.
-My goal is to contribute to cutting-edge research in a world-class academic setting.
+My goal is to contribute to cutting-edge research in a world-class academic setting and continue work in Japan.

 ## 📚 Research Interests
 * Medical Image Segmentation: Developing robust 2D/3D segmentation models in medical image segmentation.
 * Novel Network Architectures in Computer Vision (CV): Exploring and designing innovative deep learning architectures, for enhanced feature representation and model interpretability.
-* Interdisciplinary Applications in CV: Applying computer vision techniques to solve complex problems in scientific fields.
+* Interdisciplinary Applications in CV: Applying computer vision techniques to solve complex problems in application of scientific fields.

 ## 🎓 Education